-In the first case, in which the elasticity of the blood vessels is less, the heart will not need a high effort to pump blood, meaning that the period for pumping blood by the heart will be longer compared to the second case, in which the blood vessels are less flexible in which the heart takes blood to the blood vessels Less time for greater blood vessel impedance.
-It is also known a close relationship between the elasticity of blood vessels and blood pressure, where the more significant the elasticity of the blood vessels, the lower the blood pressure due to the absence of any pressure from the blood vessels, and vice versa, that is, the lower the elasticity of the blood vessels, the higher the blood pressure.
+In the first case, where the elasticity of the blood vessels is greater, the heart will not need much effort to pump blood, meaning that the period for pumping blood by the heart will be longer compared to the second case, where the blood vessels are less flexible, and the heart takes less time to pump blood due to greater blood vessel impedance.
+There is also a known close relationship between the elasticity of blood vessels and blood pressure; the greater the elasticity of the blood vessels, the lower the blood pressure due to reduced vascular resistance, and vice versa, the lower the elasticity, the higher the blood pressure.

 From the above, we conclude that there is a close relationship between blood pressure and the time taken by one pulse.
 In this project, three parameters will be approved that are extracted from one pulse depending on time.
 These parameters are systolic time, diastolic time, and the time difference between them.
-It is known that the inverse relationship of age with the elasticity of the blood vessels (the more significant the age, the lower the elasticity of the blood vessels and vice versa), and accordingly, the equations were divided into two groups as follows:
+It is known that there is an inverse relationship between age and the elasticity of blood vessels (the older the age, the lower the elasticity of the blood vessels and vice versa), and accordingly, the equations were divided into two groups as follows:

-The first group for patients aged lower than 25 years.
+The first group is for patients aged less than 25 years.
 Equations (1) and (2):